martinsins/oecd-decoupling-classifier/README.md

 ## How to Run the Pipeline

-From the repository root:   python main.py
+From the repository root:
+`python main.py`

 Running this command:
 - trains all models on 2010–2021 data,
 - tunes the logistic classification threshold on 2022,
 - evaluates performance on the 2023 test set,
-    - saves metrics to results/metrics/,
+- saves metrics to `results/metrics/`,
-    - saves figures (confusion matrices and feature importances) to results/figures/.
+- saves figures (confusion matrices and feature importances) to `results/figures/`.

 Generated outputs are intentionally not tracked by Git and can be reproduced at any time.